misartg/misartg.github.io/_posts/2022-02-08-Our-approach-to-LAPS-and-MDT.md

 tags: [misartg, LAPS, MDT, GPO, GPP, ILT, "Active Directory"]
 ---

 {% include callout.html content="Understand the issue and want to cut straight to \"the recipe\"?
-Go to our [Quickstart guide](#quickstart) and save more time by [copying and pasting our GPP Registry items XML output below](#xml-export-of-my-dynamic-laps-enablement-registry-items)." type="primary" %}
+See our [Quickstart guide](#quickstart) and save more time by [copying and pasting our GPP Registry items XML](#xml-export-of-my-dynamic-laps-enablement-registry-items)." type="primary" %}

 ### Background ###